jrean/laravel-user-verification/README.md

 Name of the default table used for managing users.

-### Custom methods/attributes/properties
+### Customize

-You can easily customize the package behaviour by overriding/overwriting the public methods and the attributes/properties.
+You can customize the package behaviour by overriding/overwriting the public methods and the attributes/properties.
 Dig into the source.

 ## Guidelines